-The Authority accepts SKM's estimated cost.
+The Authority accepted SKM's estimated cost.

-Unsampled Operating Costs
+Unsampled Operating Cost Items

-For unsampled items, as outlined in Volume 1 the Authority reviewed in detail approximately 55% of proposed direct operating expenditure for prudency and efficiency.
-At issue is how to address scheme specific direct operating expenditure not reviewed in detail.
+For unsampled items, as outlined in Volume 1, the Authority reviewed in detail approximately 55% of proposed direct operating expenditure for prudency and efficiency.
+An issue is how to address scheme specific direct operating expenditure not reviewed in detail.
 Accordingly, the Authority drew upon the results of the SKM review which identified an average saving across all sampled operating cost items.

-As outlined in Volume 1, the Authority considered there was merit in applying an average, uniform saving to unsampled direct operating expenditure (excluding electricity and rates) of 4.9%2 (or 5% rounded).
+As outlined in Volume 1, the Authority considered there was merit in applying an average, uniform saving to unsampled direct operating expenditure (excluding electricity and rates) of $5\%^3$.